josmaf/aws-project-runner/README.md

 	- Reads data
 	- Process data
 	- Generate an output
-2. In order to do its job, that code needs: ardware & more code (environment, dependencies...)
+2. In order to do its job, that code needs specific hardware & more code (environment, dependencies...)
 3. Sometimes we need to change both quickly: try with more/less CPU cores, GPUs, memory, add/edit dependencies, etc.